 This new way of parenting is very unnatural for me.
 I am easily irritated, I am moody, and I have been told that I can give a look that kills.
 Those who know me well, know I can be a difficult person (I can hear my mom and husband chuckling now).

 I have to fight these natural reactions and be calmer.
 But what drives me is that I only have seven years left with this little girl.
 This is the chance God has given me to raise His child and prepare her for adulthood.
 If I am willing to fight against anyone that tries to hurt my daughter physically, then I must be willing to fight against the character flaws in myself that are hurting my daughter.

 A Child Will Hate Because They Feel Unloved

 And because I am seeking her heart, instead of just looking to get good behavior out of her, I am noticing her emotional needs more.
 I realized because she is so smart and so independent, that I was not spending as much time with her as I used to.
 I wasn’t doing it on purpose.
 I just assumed she needed me less or didn’t want me to be around because she didn’t seek me out the way her sister does.
 But in her mind, that was not what was happening at all.
 She was interpreting my behavior as me not loving her as much as I loved her little sister.

 And because she felt unloved by me, she was lashing out against me with passive aggressiveness and rebellion.
 I interpreted that as my daughter hating me.
-It breaks my heart to write those words, to know that I was responsible for starting that vicious cycle, but I can’t move forward unless I am honest with what I did.
+It breaks my heart to write those words, to know that I was responsible for starting that vicious cycle, but I can’t move forward unless I am honest about what I did.
 Now, I seek her out even if she is not looking for me and I try to serve her in little random ways that will make her feel special again.